johnmcfarlane/wss/README.md

 ## Instructions

-WSS is built and tested on Linux.
+WSS is built and tested on Linux and Windows.
 It is designed to be easy to build and to run with:

 * Conan package manager,
 * CMake build system generator,
-* A C++20-compatible GCC or Clang compiler.
+* A C++20-compatible compiler such as Clang, GCC or MSVC.

 ### Build and Test (Conan)

-To build all three utilities using Conan on Ubuntu,
+To build all three utilities using Conan on Linux,

 1. create an empty build directory,